 While these tiles do a great job of providing a more comfortable temperature floor than concrete, there are still options to create a warmer feel for people walking in the bedroom in bare feet.

 A carpet top on the raised tile is the preferred option, such as is found with the Carpet Tile Modular Squares.
 The carpet top and plastic base are both waterproof, allowing you to use it safely, even in extremely damp basements.
 Easy to install.

 When you want a type of flooring that has a sense of style, perhaps when designing a master bedroom in the basement, you’ll want to consider luxury vinyl tiles.

-This style of tile, including the Vinyl Peel and Stick Maple Tile, delivers a top layer that resembles wood grain, but it consists of vinyl.
-It also is available in faux slate or stone finishes.
+This style of tile, including the Envee Tacky Back LVT Laminate Tiles, delivers a top layer that resembles slate or stone, but it consists of vinyl.

 Installation is easy with these tiles, as you just peel off the back and stick it to the subfloor.
 These basement bedroom flooring tiles are not the best choice for use in a really wet basement, as the tiles will not stick well in that environment.

 They are extremely inexpensive, though, so they work nicely in a dry basement where you want the floor to resemble a wood or slate floor.
 You can find vinyl that’s attached as a top layer to a base of plastic, rubber, or foam as well.

 Another option for basement bedroom flooring is a rubber material.
 If you plan to use the basement area for multiple purposes, such as for a guest bedroom and an exercise room, rubber delivers the versatility you need.